garden-io/garden/docs/reference/commands.md

   # Build action configs in the project.
   Build:
     <name>:
-      # The schema version of this config.
-      apiVersion:

       # The type of action, e.g. `exec`, `container` or `kubernetes`.
 Some are built into Garden but mostly these will
       # be defined by your configured providers.
       type: